OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/04-oled-writing-text.md

 ---
 ## Writing Text to the OLED Display {#maker-kit-oled-writing-text}

 In this tutorial, we'll be figuring out how to start up the OLED Expansion's screen and writing some text to it using Onion's Python library.
+By the end, you'll be able to boot it up, and write whatever you wish!

 ### The OLED Display

 The OLED Expansion has a resolution of 128x64 pixels.
 It is addressable by 128 vertical columns and 8 horizontal pages.

 ![display](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Hardware-Overview/img/oled-expansion-column-rows.png)

 Each page consists of 8 horizontal pixel rows.
 When a byte is written to the display, the Least Significant Byte (LSB) corresponds to the top-most pixel of the page in the current column.
 The Most Significant Byte (MSB) corresponds to the bottom-most pixel of the page in the current column.